liam-wiltshire/talks/machinelearning/content.md

 ???

+- How hard can it be?!
+- As I mentioned, I've been to ML talks before, and somewhere from the depths of my memory, 2 words cropped up...

 ---

 class: content-even

 # Supervised Learning

-- Supervised learning involves giving your learning function a set of pre-labeled data as training data
+- Supervised learning involves giving your learning function a set of training data with known answers
-- Your learning function will analyze the training data to classify previously unseen data.
+- Your learning function will analyze the training data to provide an answer for previously unseen data.

 ???

-- Thankfully, I vaguely remembered some snippets of a talk I went to a few years before, and from somewhere "Supervised Learning" came to mind.
+- Supervised Learning
 - Totally couldn't remember what it actually was, however - Google to the rescue!
-- It turns out that supervised learning was pretty much what we wanted - we had data that we knew the label for, so hopefully we can train a function
+- It turns out that supervised learning was pretty much what we wanted - we had data that we knew the answers for, so hopefully we can train a function
-- How hard can it be!
+- Or something?!

 ---